-They initiated policies to eliminate deforestation and are now prioritizing a zero-waste upstream supply chain, which has completely transformed the Nestlé supply chain into a sustainable process that can live long into the future.
+They initiated policies to eliminate deforestation and are now prioritizing a zero-waste upstream Supply Chain Performers, which has completely transformed the Nestlé supply chain into a sustainable process that can live long into the future.

 The product journey is an important one for food retailers, and Nestlé is rightfully investing in innovations to make tracking the journey as visible and efficient as possible.
 As the first organization in the food industry to do so, they turned to blockchain to fulfill this goal, and they’ve made substantial achievements in developing its potential.